akunna1/End-Times-Counterfeit/README.md

 ## 📖 Overview

-**The Counterfeit** is a focused theology web app for Christians who want to understand deception within the Church and discern the signs of end-times apostasy.
-It pairs deep scriptural arguments with an interactive map of global Christian persecution — plus a blog, newsletter, and forum to help believers test every spirit together.
+**The Counterfeit** is a focused theology web app for Christians who want to understand Christian eschatology and what will be the main driving force behind its end-times apostasy.
+It pairs deep scriptural comparative arguments with an interactive map of global Christian persecution — plus a blog, newsletter, and forum to help believers test every spirit together.

 ---